casefoundation-private/resign-bot/doc/Configuration.md

 * **Allow public read access to submissions** enables public `GET` requests to `/api/submission/public`.
 This returns a JSON array of all unflagged submissions.
 * **Allow public write access to submissions** enables public `PUT` requests to `/api/submission/public`.
 See [Creating Submissions / API](Creating%20Submissions.md#API) for more information.
 * **Cross-origin-request allowed domains (One per line)** Add hostnames (one per line) to this field to enable cross-origin-requests to `/api/submission/public`.
 This is useful for publicly displaying submissions or submitting submissions via AJAX without processing through a separate backend server.

+---

+For more documentation, visit the [Getting Started](Getting%20Started.md) guide.